-For embattled Tiktok, Trump offers hope of a reprieve
+Trump led the charge to ban TikTok.
+Now he says he’ll save it

-Trump has pledged to ‘save TikTok’ despite leading the charge to ban the Chinese-owned app during his first term.
+Trump has pledged to ‘save’ popular Chinese-owned app despite signing an order to ban it during his first term.

 As United States President-elect Donald Trump prepares to return to the White House, TikTok could be in line for a reprieve from the very leader who led the charge to ban the embattled video-sharing platform.